 The easiest way to incorporate lemons into your diet?
 Sip on lemon water!

-Eggs are a protein-rich way to start your morning without contributing to more digestion issues the way bread-based breakfasts can.
+Eggs are a protein-rich way to start your morning without contributing to more digestive tract issues the way bread-based breakfasts can.

 Ginger has become a standard go-to for helping to fight an upset stomach, and for good reason.
 It’s a very powerful anti-inflammatory that helps debloat.

 Not sure how to incorporate ginger into your day?
 Try a smoothie like this one!

 Cucumbers are super hydrating while helping to fight leaky gut issues and inflammation!
 Plus cucumbers help you reach your fiber intake which is another key to help with gas.

 Asparagus is loaded with prebiotics and probiotics, helping to balance out your gut bacteria and avoid weight gain and bloat.

 Celery is loaded with fiber and potassium, both of which help to combat bloat issues and ease water retention while kicking your GI system into gear!

 As you probably know, bananas are LOADED with potassium, giving them a mild diuretic effect.
 This helps clean out your system.

 Kimchi is a fermented food, which causes it to act as an anti-inflammatory probiotic.
 You’ve probably heard people buzzing about fermented foods lately, and there’s GOOD reason!

 Like many others on this list, artichokes are high in fiber and potassium, helping you to fill up while also helping to clean out your system.

 We highly recommend you up your fiber intake with this spinach artichoke grilled cheese recipe!

 Fennel seeds can help relax your GI system and reduce gassiness that contributes to bloat.

 If your stomach is bloated and gassy, then snacking on some fennel seeds or sipping on fennel tea can help.

 Being high in healthy fat, avocados can help prevent bloatedness, while the high potassium content can have a diuretic effect.

 Trust us, once you start eating avocados, you won’t be able to stop!